 PAPERTRAIL_PROTOCOL - Acceptable values are udp, tcp, tls and should match the selections made in the Accept connections via portion of the newly created log destination's Destination Settings page; by default, a new destination accepts TLS and UDP connections.

-PAPERTRAIL_HOST - Log destination host; should match the log destination host at the top of the newly created log destination's Destination Settings page
+PAPERTRAIL_HOST - Log destination host; should match the newly created log destination host at the top of the newly created log destination's Destination Settings page.

 Preview the deployment using